-Actually, we usually do the latter a bit differently, that is, instead of basic counting up just past 9, interrupt ourselves to bundle and change, and then start basic counting again, it is easier to use some extended counting and count all the way and then bundle and change what we must and count the rest.
+2. Actually, we normally proceed a bit differently, that is, instead of basic counting up to TEN, interrupting ourselves to bundle and change, and then start basic counting again, it is easier to use extended counting and count all the way and then bundle and change what we must and count the rest.